InformaticsMatters/pipelines-utils/README.md

 -   Conda
 -   Groovy (v2.4)
 -   Python
+-   An operating system that supports symbolic links

 >   It is vital that you install and setup a Java installation (especially by
     also setting `JAVA_HOME` correctly) _before_ you install groovy.
 Observed